hisenb3rg/vim-tdd-runner/README.md

 # tddrunner.vim

-This is a lightweight test runner for Vim/MacVim which evolved through TDD practice in Ruby.
-It is test framework agnostic and language agnostic.
+This is a lightweight test runner for Vim.
+It doesn't try to smart guess what you want to run.
+It simply runs what you tell it to.

+It was evolved through TDD practice in Ruby, but is framework- and language-agnostic.

+It has three main features.
 It allows you:

 1. To mark a test file and run it from any window inside vim.